srinathh/snippetfu/README.md

 Snippet-Fu
 ==========
-Snippet-Fu lets you store and copy frequently used snippets of text quickly by copying to clipboard with just one click.
+Snippet-Fu lets you store frequently used snippets of text and copy them quickly to clipboard with just one click.
 All data is stored offline in your own computer and absolutely nothing is tracked or communicated over the network.

-In analytics, development or even business, we often have to repeatedly re-use long or complicated text like command lines, database connection strings etc. Using ad-hoc solutions like text editors or note-taking apps to store these is fidgety due to having to select the text to copy to clipboard and error-prone due to risk of accidental overtyping.
+In analytics, development, we often have to repeatedly re-use long or complicated text like command lines, database connection strings etc. Using ad-hoc solutions like text editors or note-taking apps to store these is fidgety and error-prone due to having to select & copy text with risk of accidental overtyping.

-Snippet-Fu prioritizes simple finding and re-use of text by simply clicking on the stored text and has a search function to quickly find what you are looking for.
+Snippet-Fu simplifies this by copying snippets to clipboard by simply clicking on a list.
+It has a search functionality function to quickly find what you are looking for and lets you title cryptic snippets to make finding them easier.
 Unlike clipboard managers, it will only keep what you explicitly put into it and won't monitor your clipboard.